IT

 Is trimming lossless?

-Can I cut multiple segments?
+Can I cut multiple segments at once?

 What formats can I upload?